Urban logistics and smart cities: Climate analysis of Cologne and the climate emergency – Image: S.Borisov|Shutterstock.com

 Strengthening the “Cologne Climate Active” plan

-The “Cologne Climate Active” plan will be expanded to cover a wider range of activities to promote sustainability.
-This shows the city's commitment to environmentally friendly practices in various areas of life.
+The “Cologne Climate Action” plan is being expanded to cover a broader range of activities promoting sustainability.
+This demonstrates the city's commitment to environmentally friendly practices in various areas of life.

-In the future, the city of Cologne will evaluate the climate impacts of administrative proposals to ensure that decisions are in line with climate goals.
+The city of Cologne will in future assess the climate impact of administrative proposals to ensure that decisions are in line with climate goals.
 This step guarantees that climate protection is anchored in all political considerations.

 Promoting renewable energies

-Cologne relies on renewable energies to sustainably cover its energy needs.
-This is an important step to reduce dependence on fossil fuels and accelerate the transition to a carbon-neutral future.
+Cologne is relying on renewable energies to sustainably meet its energy needs.
+This is an important step towards reducing dependence on fossil fuels and accelerating the transition to a carbon-neutral future.

-Developing a plan for carbon neutral energy in urban buildings and photovoltaic use
+Development of a plan for carbon-neutral energy in urban buildings and the use of photovoltaics

-The city is working on a comprehensive plan to use carbon-neutral energy in city buildings.
-The integration of photovoltaic systems is a central part of this strategy to generate clean energy and reduce the ecological footprint.
+The city is working on a comprehensive plan to use carbon-neutral energy in municipal buildings.
+The integration of photovoltaic systems is a key component of this strategy to generate clean energy and reduce the environmental footprint.

 Promoting the transformation of mobility and expanding the charging infrastructure